Terms of Engagement

 Goods and Services Tax will be added to all amounts estimated, quoted or invoiced except where the services provided are zero rated for GST purposes.

-Where significant sums of money are received into our trust account on your behalf we will endeavour to lodge those funds on a daily call bank deposit.
+Where significant sums of money are received into our trust account on your behalf we will endeavour to lodge those funds on a daily call bank deposit (once we have received your specific instruction to do this).
 We charge 7.5% commission on interest earned on such funds.

 During the course of our engagement we will be forwarding you correspondence and documents relating to your transaction.
 We recommend that you keep the documents and correspondence of your transaction in a safe place.
 In relation to trusts, debt forgiveness or distribution documentation must be kept for as long as the trust exists.
 For business transactions it is often a requirement of IRD that a file be retained for between seven and ten years.
 In all cases, we will be entitled to retain possession of your file and documents while there is money owing to us for our fees and expenses.
 We may make an electronic copy of your file and documents.
 While we will endeavour to retain these electronic copies for seven years or ten years, we cannot guarantee that they will always be available or readable, nor are copies we hold necessarily able to be substituted for the originals.